-- \rightarrow Note: There are various annotated sample models at BioModels.net for simulation. - → See also: for more details on SBML specifications, http://sbml.org/Documents/Specifications - → See also: [9 "Connect to External Databases"].
+- ightarrow Note: There are various annotated sample models at BioModels.net for simulation. - → For more details on SBML specifications, see also http://sbml.org/Documents/Specifications. - → See also: "9 Connect to External Databases" - → For more details on simulations and parameter handling, see also [Running CellDesigner Simulation with Control Panel] in ControlPanel42.pdf.